Spurs set attendance record with 65,000-plus vs Warriors

-SAN ANTONIO (AP) — The San Antonio Spurs are hosting the largest crowd ever for an NBA regular-season game in their return to the Alamodome.
+SAN ANTONIO (AP) — The San Antonio Spurs have announced an attendance of 68,323 for their return to the Alamodome, a record for an NBA regular-season game.

-Official attendance will be announced in the third quarter, but a Spurs official said more than 65,000 are on hand at the Alamodome for the game against the defending NBA champions.
+Spurs Hall of Famer David Robinson announced the official attendance at the close of the third quarter.
+Robinson said, “Spurs fans have again set the standard for the league.”

+Fans began chanting “Go Spurs Go!
+Go Spurs Go!” after the announcement.

-It shatters the previous record of 62,046 who gathered to watch Michael Jordan and the Chicago Bulls play the Atlanta Hawks at the Georgia Dome on March 27, 1998.
+It shattered the previous record of 62,046 who gathered to watch Michael Jordan and the Chicago Bulls play the Atlanta Hawks at the Georgia Dome on March 27, 1998.

 “Yeah, that’s pretty different,” San Antonio coach Gregg Popovich said of the record crowd.
 “It’s a situation where you know … are they selling alcohol?
 I think that people will be pretty fired up.
 It is just an exciting moment for everybody.
 It is nostalgic for everybody.
 To have that many people in one building, to be able to play in front of them, is pretty damn exciting, actually.
 We hope it is a good game.”